-Mayor Emanuel Announces ThinkChicago: Chicago Ideas Week 2014
+Mayor Rahm Emanuel Announces ThinkChicago: Chicago Ideas Week 2016

-As part of the program, ThinkChicago students will attend a variety of events that include:
+As a part of the program, ThinkChicago students will take part in robust programming and attend a variety of events that include:

 Chicago Mayor Lori E. Lightfoot & World Business Chicago Announce the Inaugural Chicago Venture Summit Future-of-Food

 More than 600 founders, Fortune 500 leaders, and investors are attending Chicago’s flagship food innovation conference hosted by World Business Chicago.
 CHICAGO, May 26, 2022 – Chicago Mayor Lori

 The Rattan L. Khosa SeedCon is Chicago Booth’s flagship entrepreneurship and venture capital conference.
 As the world seemed to stand still amidst the COVID-19 pandemic, investors, entrepreneurs, an

 World Business Chicago Partners with Global Fintech Leader tastytrade for ThinkChicago Fintech Summit